About difficulty swallowing or dysphagia

 Babies can have difficulty swallowing if they have a cold that’s causing a blocked nose.
 Babies need to breathe through their noses while breastfeeding or bottle-feeding, and a blocked nose makes it hard for them to swallow.

 Very occasionally a serious underlying condition might cause difficulty swallowing – for example, a weakness of the muscle between the oesophagus and the stomach.

 Some children with medical conditions like cerebral palsy might have difficulty swallowing and might need to see a specialist for treatment.

 The medical term for difficulty swallowing is dysphagia.

 You should take your child to the GP if your child:

-- your child can’t swallow anything at all, including her own saliva
+- can’t swallow anything at all, including her own saliva

 - has a fever and is unwell for no obvious reason.

 Tests for difficulty swallowing

 Most of the time, difficulty swallowing is caused by a sore throat.
 In this case your child doesn’t need any tests.

 But if your doctor thinks there might be a serious medical issue causing your child’s difficulty swallowing, the doctor might ask for some special tests.
 These could include imaging, blood tests or an assessment by a speech pathologist.

 Treatment for difficulty swallowing